foxbow/mixplay/README.md

 * -p <file>  : use file as fuzzy playlist (party mode)
 * -m         : disable shuffle mode on playlist
 * -r         : disable repeat mode on playlist
-* -v         : increase verbosity (just for debugging)
+* -v         : increase verbosity
 * -V         : print version*
 * -h         : print this help*
 * -C         : clear database and add titles anew *
 * -A         : add new titles to the database *
 * -D         : delete removed titles from the database *
-* -T         : Tagrun, set MP3tags on all titles in the db *
 * -F         : disable crossfading between songs
 * -X         : print some database statistics*
 * [path|URL] : path to the music files [.]